Davide Suverato

 Income and Wealth Distributions in a Population of Heterogeneous Agents, 2014, Munich Discussion Paper No. 2014-21

-(joint work with Pietro Muliere) Quotation (bibtex)
+(joint work with Pietro Muliere) Citation (bibtex)

 Abstract.
 This paper develops a simple framework to characterize the distribution of income and wealth in a real business cycle model.
 Agents are of two types depending on the human factor of production they own and they are located in separated markets,cities.
 In each city the two types of agent match to produce a composite factor, human service.
 We show that if the population is an exchangeable sequence of agents’ types generated according to a Pòlya urn then (i) the share of agents’ type follows a Beta distribution and (ii) the functional form of the matching function belongs to the family of the constant elasticity of substitution, with agent shares that depend on the composition of the population.